robert-yaggi/nosql-challenge/README.md

 - Determine which establishments in Lond have a RatingValue greater than or equal to 4.

-- What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, and nearest to the new added restaurant, "Penang Flavours".
+- Determine what are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, and nearest to the newly added restaurant, "Penang Flavours".

-- How many establishments in each Local Authority area have a hygiene score of 0.
+- Determine how many establishments in each Local Authority area have a hygiene score of 0.